yugn/yadupe/README.md

 # yadupe

 __*yadupe*__ is yet another tool to find and remove duplicate files in a system.
 It will recursively read a source directories, looking for duplicate files.
-Two files considered as duplicates if they have same size, last modification time and content, though they could have different names.
+Two files considered as duplicates if they have same size and content, though they could have different names.

 In search mode utility report duplicate files list.